talmosko/thoughts/new-short-demo.md

 [ back to index.ts - get user]

 > Next, I need to tell Remult how to extract the current user from a request.
-For that, I’ll set the getUser option here to a function that returns the “request.session.user”.
+For that, I’ll set the getUser option here to a function that returns the req.session.user”.

 ---